-There are now new device rules for Mobile Management, which allows G Suite admins to define custom rules that create triggers for certain actions or events.
+There are now new device rules for Mobile Management, which allows G Suite / Workspace admins to define custom rules that create triggers for certain actions or events.
 For example, if something occurs on one of your company’s devices that’s been specified in a custom rule, the corresponding action that’s been set will automatically be carried out.
 Some of these rules include;

 Google can also protect your data against phishing attacks.
 Google provides 3rd party control with OAuth apps whitelisting.
 This gives your company extra control over 3rd party applications that have access to your data.
 It is now possible for admins to specifically select which apps can have access to which users G Suite data.

 This keeps your data safe as it is ensuring that your users don’t accidentally grant access to apps that may be malicious.

 Google will ask you to accept some permissions when installing Grackle (or any other) Add-Ons.